drevops/vortex/.drevops/docs/content/README.md

 <h3 align="center"><em>Onboarding in minutes, not hours or days! 🚀🚀🚀</em></h3>

-DrevOps is a project template for Drupal that is designed to streamline the development process for building high-quality Drupal websites.
+DrevOps is a project template for [Drupal](https://drupal.org) that is designed to streamline the development process for building high-quality Drupal websites.

-It is a **tested** Drupal project template with DevOps integrations for CI and hosting platforms.
+The template is validated through automated tests, ensuring all tooling and workflows work correctly together.

 ## Main features